 It’s that time of year when everyone is rushing around trying to complete their Christmas shopping in record time.
 The queues are long, the shops are full and purses are feeling the strain.
 In fact sometimes, far from being the most wonderful time of the year, the build up can be a mountain of stress and aggravation for a number of reasons.
+Is it really the most wonderful time of the year?

 I have to admit, I hate queuing and always manage to find a little way around it whenever possible.
 Except at Christmas, when there is no escape whatsoever from the hustle and bustle of the high street.
 So instead of venturing out and braving the Christmas shopping crowds, I much prefer to shop from the comfort of my sofa.
-But this does not necessarily mean that I avoid any Christmas stress, in fact Internet shopping often brings its own host of problems.

 Returns, Exchanges, Terms & Conditions